slamice/wri/fiction/hipsters/first-draft/ch15 -  Renee out, all night.md

 "I thought you'd be taking it a bit harder."

 "Things get put into perspective.
 Exchanges are made.
 Peices are picked up and then they fall.
 The drawl is long and slow.
 And suddenly the submarine surfaces.
-And teh coast is damn clear.
+And the coast is damn clear.
 And suddenly it's empty and I can masturbate and dance while I clean and it's a clean apartment!"

 "Mental masturbation."
 Selina corrects me.